+Patier nt/Employee Na ame:

+Date of of Evaluation:

+the co ourse of employ ave directed th imployee of the City of De Pere is required to be drug- and alcoholyment.
+Please evaluate all prescription and non-prescription medias individual to take and complete the following certification.
+In warranted, the City of De Pere will attempt to provide accommodate lications that cases where

+Physi cian's Certifica ation

-I have evaluated the prescription and non-prescription medications that I have directed the above-named patient to take and I have determined that:
+prescription and non-prescription medications that I have directed to take and I have determined that: d the

-Check one:
+Check c one:

-- () He/she can safely perform the duties and responsibilities of a public safety employee while taking the medications that I have directed him/her to take. - () He/she cannot safely perform the duties and responsibilities of a public safety employee while taking the medications that I have directed him/her to take and accordingly, the following job accommodation should be considered for him/her during the following time period.
+() He/she can safely perform the duties and responsibilities of a public safety employee while taking the medications that I have directed him/her to take.

+() He/she cannot safely perform the duties and responsibilities of a public safety employee while taking the medications that I have directed him/her to take and accordingly, the following job accommodation should be considered for him/her during the following time period.

+(to)

+Physic

+- 11,51 (Type or Print)

+Physic cian's Name:

+(Signature)